Rheumatoid Arthritis (cont.)

 Where can people get additional information on rheumatoid arthritis?

-For more information about rheumatoid arthritis and for support groups, please visit the following site:
+For more information about rheumatoid arthritis as well as living with RA and for support groups, please consider the following:

 The Arthritis Foundation (http://www.arthritis.org)

 P.O.
 Box 19000